 - 2. Shift the transmission into the neutral position.
-(See page 5-2.)
 The neutral indicator light should come on.
 If not, ask a Yamaha dealer to check the electrical circuit. - 3.
 Start the engine by pushing the start switch.
-NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
-(ECA11041)

 If the engine fails to start, release the start switch, wait a few seconds, and then try again.
 Each starting attempt should be as short as possible to preserve the battery.
 Do not crank the engine more than 10 seconds on any one attempt.